FAQs and Key Narratives

 Explain the operational and legal structure of your organization.
 Describe how that structure affects your operations and plan for growth.
 Describe any relationships between your organization and partners or other organizations, if any, and the degree to which they are essential to your success.

-JA is a network of teams, with 340 offices in 100+ countries, connected through the JA member agreement.
-JA’s extensive on-the-ground staff—in partnership with 375,000 business volunteers and 300,000 teachers—drives learning-experience delivery through unparalleled access to schools, employers, and government agencies, creating an ecosystem of students, volunteers, teachers, policymakers, and corporations.
+JA is a network of teams, with 325 offices in 100+ countries, connected through the JA member agreement.
+JA’s extensive on-the-ground staff—in partnership with 450,000 business volunteers and 325,000 teachers—drives learning-experience delivery through unparalleled access to schools, employers, and government agencies, creating an ecosystem of students, volunteers, teachers, policymakers, and corporations.
 In addition to maintaining deep relationships with our stakeholders, JA partners locally and globally with high-tech start-ups, universities, and like-minded youth-serving organizations, giving even more students the opportunity to benefit from JA’s learning experiences.

-The professional development of our 3,000+ global staff members is critical to our success, from our biennial virtual and in-person Global Leadership Conference that attracts thousands of staff members to our JA Worldwide Fellows Program that nurtures top talent, global communities of practice that share innovation and offer opportunities to mentor and be mentored; functional training and credentialling in areas ranging from project management to AI and tech skills, pro-bono coaching through Marshall Goldsmith’s 100 Coaches Initiatives, and more.
+The professional development of our nearly 4,000+ global staff members is critical to our success, from our biennial virtual and in-person Global Leadership Conference that attracts thousands of staff members to our JA Worldwide Fellows Program that nurtures top talent, global communities of practice that share innovation and offer opportunities to mentor and be mentored; functional training and credentialling in areas ranging from project management to AI and tech skills, pro-bono coaching through Marshall Goldsmith’s 100 Coaches Initiatives, and more.

 What marketing/visibility ROI can we provide partners?